 As stated above, at the October 26, 2023, the Finance-Auditing Committee performed its annual review of the Five- and Ten-Year Financial Projection.
-The Committee was informed that staff would recommend to the Board at its next meeting that it initiate appropriate steps to consider the presentation of toll increase options to the public for a possible toll increase in July 2024.
+The Committee was informed that staff would recommend to the Board at its next meeting that it initiate appropriate steps to consider the presentation of toll increase options to the public for a possible toll increase July 1st, 2024.

-This section of the report is to facilitate Finance-Auditing Committee discussion and input to staff for the preparation for the Board's consideration, at its January 2024 Board meeting, of a public process for reviewing and commenting on possible new multi-year toll increase.
+This section of the report is to facilitate Finance-Auditing Committee discussion and input to staff for the preparation for the Board's consideration, at its current meeting (January 25, 2024, Finance-Auditing Committee and January 26, 2024, Board meetings), of a public process for reviewing and commenting on possible new multi-year toll increase.
 The recommendation to the Board is to consider the following:

-- Authorize staff to create toll options for the public and Board's review that, combined with other actions, produce the necessary revenues to carry out the District's transportation service for its customers; - Authorize staff to undertake a series of Virtual Open Houses in February 2024 to provide information and receive feedback from the public; - Authorize staff to organize a Public Hearing after the Open Houses in late February 2024; and, - Implement any follow-up Board action for the implementation of a possible toll increase in July 2024.
+- Authorize staff to present approved toll options for the public and ultimately the Board's review that, combined with other actions, produce the revenues necessary to carry out the District's transportation service for its customers; - Authorize staff to undertake a series of Virtual Open Houses in February 2024 to provide information and receive feedback from the public; - Authorize staff to conduct a Public Hearing after the Open Houses on Thursday, February 22, 2024; and, - Implement any follow-up Board action for the implementation of a possible toll increase in July 2024.